Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Additional examples of SUSY lattice correspondences and beyond line graph construction

-In addition to the SUSY lattice correspondences for tight-binding models of complex fermions and bosons presented in the main manuscript we provide two more instances here.
 The first example is a SUSY lattice correspondence between the square lattice and the checkerboard lattice (which is sometimes also referred to as planar pyrochlore lattice) via the square-X lattice (Fig.~\ref{fig:susy_trio_square_checkerboard}) that is commonly referred to as the Lieb lattice \cite{Lieb1989}.
 The additional site in the checkerboard unit cell with regard to the square lattice manifests itself in a single flat band in the checkerboard band structure, pointing to an extensive ground-state manifold of the Heisenberg antiferromagnet on this lattice \cite{Moessner1998b}.

 The second example (Fig.~\ref{fig:susy_trio_shastry_sutherland}) pertains to the square-octagon lattice whose two sublattices each constitute a so-called Shastry-Sutherland lattice \cite{ShastrySutherland1981}, which has been extensively discussed in the context of SrCu$_2$(BO$_3$)$_2$ \cite{Kageyama1999,Miyahara1999,Koga2000}.
-This SUSY lattice correspondence allows to formulate a spin-fermion SUSY correspondence between the spin physics on the Shastry-Sutherland lattice and fermions on the square-octagon lattice, the planar variant of the three-dimensional scenario that we discussed in the main text when connecting the hyperoctagon lattice and a 3D generalization of the Shastry-Sutherland lattice (Fig.~\ref{fig:3DShastrySutherland-hyperoctagon-correspondence}).
+This SUSY lattice correspondence allows us to formulate a spin-fermion SUSY correspondence between the spin physics on the Shastry-Sutherland lattice and fermions on the square-octagon lattice, the planar variant of the three-dimensional scenario that we discussed in the main text when connecting the hyperoctagon lattice and a 3D generalization of the Shastry-Sutherland lattice (Fig.~\ref{fig:3DShastrySutherland-hyperoctagon-correspondence}).

+The third example [Fig.~\ref{fig:beyond_line_graph_more} (a)] demonstrates how to design a supersymmetric partner of the square lattice (blue, left) which is not its line graph (unlike the first example), yet hosts flat bands.
+The partner turns out to be a square-octagon lattice (red, right).
+The supercharge lattice, in this case, admits multiple connectivities between the sublattices \ie the blue sites are doubly connected with each other via the red sites, because of which the square-octagon lattice formed by the red sites develops modulated and all-to-all hoppings in the octagonal plaquettes.
+The supercharge has Witten index $\nu=3$ exacting three flat bands in the tight-binding spectrum of the square-octagon side.

+Constituting our fourth example Fig.~\ref{fig:beyond_line_graph_more} (b) illuminates another instance of a multiply-connected supercharge lattice which is of relevance in the context of flat band quantum materials.
+The supercharge lattice is realized in the family of compounds CrX$_3$ ($X=$ Cl, Br, I) where the Cr cations inhabit one sublattice, and the halogen (X) anions the other \cite{wu2022optical} and establishes a supersymmetric link between the nearest-neighbor honeycomb network (blue, left) and its non-line graph partner (red, right) -- another honeycomb network but with modulated and all-to-all hoppings within $2/3$ of the honeycomb plaquettes.
+The charge has Witten index $\nu=4$, hosting four flat bands at $E=0$ that also appear on the red honeycomb network which comprises the halogen sites in CrX$_3$.